bonevbs/HssMatrices.jl/README.md

 A Julia package for hierarchically semi-separable (HSS) matrices.

-This package is currently under development, use at your own risk!
+This package is currently under development, use at your own risk and stay tuned for more!